-Equipment, instruments, and audiovisual are the property of SNHS, NURSING PROGRAM.
+Equipment, instruments, and audiovisual are the property of SOH, NURSING PROGRAM.
 Items may be checked out overnight and must be returned before 9:00 the following morning or the morning of the next business day.
 Due to a limited supply, items may not be checked out by the same person until the following day.
 This will give others an equal chance to utilize the resources.
 Requests for borrowing materials may be filled out in advance and these will be honored on a first come first serve basis.

 All items must be returned in the same condition that it was checked out in.
-Items will be checked by SNHS LRC staff before and after checkout with the borrower to make sure it is in proper working order.
+Items will be checked by SOH LRC staff before and after checkout with the borrower to make sure it is in proper working order.
 If the item returned is damaged or in any way altered upon return, the borrower is ultimately responsible for the cost of repairs or the current cost of purchasing a replacement, if not similar, item.
+It is borrower's responsibility to notify the LRC coordinator for any damage or loss.

-Should students fail to meet the terms of this agreement, the SNHS LRC will consult with corresponding course faculty and reserve the right to deny checkout privileges to the students for a period of one month or until the cost of replacement or repairs has been fully paid by the student.
+Should students fail to meet the terms of this agreement, the SOH LRC will consult with corresponding course faculty and reserve the right to deny checkout privileges to the students for a period of one month or until the cost of replacement or repairs has been fully paid by the student.